HamdAfzal/Assignment1/README.md

     .gitonore: The file that you don't want in your repo

-    linters.yml: The file to config linters in this project
+    linters.yml: The file to configuration linters in this project